KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 Next I tried adding a lap swerving from side to side attempting to give the network examples of how to correct when veering off course.
 I also added a lap of data running in the opposite direction.
 For another set of data, I used the Unity engine to modify track one by adding white & red stripes to the edge of the track and I gathered a data set on that custom track.

-My final, working set consisted of 1.5 laps around the track mildly swerving from side to side with some driving down the center and, at the spots where the cement curb disappeared, I swerved away from the dirt edge making sure to provide samples indicating dirt edges are to be avoided.
+I had a working model consisting of 1.5 laps around the track mildly swerving from side to side with some driving down the center and, at the spots where the cement curb disappeared, I swerved away from the dirt edge making sure to provide samples indicating dirt edges are to be avoided.
+However, when I introduced the dropout layer, the car would not stay on the track for an entire lap.

+I ended up using the data set provided by Unity.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to try use a proven architecture and then, if necessary, modify a layer or two.
-I ended up not needing to modify it.
+I ended up removing the the final 2 convolution layers and adding a droput layer.

 My first step was to try LeNet because that worked well in the sign classification project and is a well-known architecture.